dalepurvis1991/donnaai/replit.md

 - July 09, 2025.
 Added correlation service with OpenAI integration for comparing quotes and analyzing order progress
 - July 09, 2025.
 Created correlations page with detailed view of grouped emails and AI-generated business recommendations
 - July 09, 2025.
 Database schema updated with email_correlations table, API routes added for correlation management
+- July 09, 2025. **REBRANDING COMPLETE**: Baron officially rebranded to Donna AI for www.donnaai.co.uk deployment
+- July 09, 2025.
+Updated all UI components, page titles, and branding references from Baron to Donna AI
+- July 09, 2025.
+Created deployment guide for production launch on custom domain
+- July 09, 2025. **READY FOR PRODUCTION**: All features tested and working, prepared for public testing at www.donnaai.co.uk

 ## User Preferences